Church of St Chad, Lichfield

 The Church of St Chad is a parish church in the area of Stowe in the north of the city of Lichfield, Staffordshire, in the United Kingdom.
 It is a Grade II* Listed Building.
 The church is located to the north of Stowe Pool on St Chad's Road.
-The current building dates back to the 12th century although extensive restorations and additions have been made in the centuries since.
+The building dates back to the 12th century although extensive restorations and additions have been made in the centuries since.